Her name means: "The Lord Gives Graciously."

 Key Scriptures: Luke 8:1-3; 24:10 (and Matthew 14:1-12 and Luke 23:7-12 for background on Herod and his court)

 Joanna was a wealthy woman, accustomed to an atmosphere of worldliness.
 One didn't live in Herod Antipas's courts without learning to navigate the powerful currents of intrigue that swirled continuously around his throne.
 But nothing had so troubled and sickened her as the death of the prophet John.
-A holy man murdered for speaking the plain truth, his head was carried to Herodias on a platter, like a tantalizing dish to satisfy her appetite for revenge.
+A holy man murdered for speaking the plain truth, his head was carried to Herodias on a platter, like an irresistible dish to satisfy her appetite for revenge.
 How sad she had been as she watched Jesus grieving his cousin's murder.

 Though Joanna would have realized the escalating risks that faith required, there is not the slightest evidence she flinched from them.
 Unlike Nicodemus, she made no effort to hide her admiration for Jesus.
 Along with other women, she provided for his needs from her own purse.
 Perhaps her gifts made it just a little easier on this teacher who had no place to lay his head (Matthew 8:20).

-All we really know of Joanna, in addition to her status as Cuza's wife, is that Jesus cured her of some spiritual or physical malady, that she was among a group of women who traveled with Jesus and his disciples, that she supported his ministry out of her own means, and that she was present at Jesus' resurrection along with Mary Magdalene and Mary, the mother of James.
+All we really know of Joanna, in addition to her status as Cuza's wife, is that Jesus cured her of some spiritual or physical disorder, that she was among a group of women who traveled with Jesus and his disciples, that she supported his ministry out of her own means, and that she was present at Jesus' resurrection along with Mary Magdalene and Mary, the mother of James.
 Whether her faith cost her dearly or little in either her marriage or at court is a matter for speculation.

 Joanna was probably among the women present at the crucifixion.
 And like the others who went to the tomb to anoint Jesus' body, she must have fallen on her face in awe of the angels who greeted her with astonishing news: "Why do you look for the living among the dead?
 He is not here; he has risen!
 Remember how he told you, while he was still with you in Galilee: 'The Son of Man must be delivered into the hands of sinful men, be crucified and on the third day be raised again.' "